metahoof/docs/docs/whitepaper/monetization.md

 | Promoter Fee       | 2% (up to 10%) |

 All royalty earnings are flexibly used to fund operations, events, and strategic initiatives.

+Promoter Fee are used to share with referrers via Creator Program, only promoter fees assigned to mh.shares are elegible for it.

 ## 9️⃣ Bloodline Forge Pass (Collab)